GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/anydoc_2_json/1_program_description.md

 - Replace section_table, sub_section_table, and sub_sub_section_table with the corresponding JSON data
 - Save the updated JSON data to a json file in the result folder
 - The json file has the same name as the uploaded file with appended "_enriched".

+### 7. Wrapping up
+- Check and make sure parameters are properly saved to the specified parameter file.
+- In the GUI, offer the user the option to reset everything and start a new session.
+In this case, make sure sure application session state variables are properly resetted.